-For more information on A1/A3 Microsoft licenses and features, including how licenses are assigned, please visit this Knowledge Base article.
+For more information on A1/A5 Microsoft licenses and features, including how licenses are assigned, please visit this Knowledge Base article.

-- Affected staff groups assigned an A1 license will no longer be able to personally download and install desktop versions of Microsoft Office apps on any device, including university-owned.
+- Affected staff groups assigned an A1 license will no longer be able to personally download, install, or activate desktop versions of Microsoft Office apps on any device, including university-owned devices.

 - Desktop Office apps include Outlook, Word, Excel, PowerPoint, OneNote, Publisher, and Access.

-- Anyone enrolled as a student, regardless of staff group, will be assigned an A3 student license.
+- Anyone enrolled as a student, regardless of staff group, will be assigned an A5 student license.

-- Postdocs will now transition to an A3 faculty/staff license.
+- Postdocs will now transition to an A5 faculty/staff license.